Nobonita H Bhowmik

-“We Should Talk” was developed in the Spring of 2018 as a part the Studio 2 course at the NYU Game Center.
+“We Should Talk” was initially developed in the Spring of 2018 as a part the Studio 2 course at the NYU Game Center.
 Later, “We should talk.” was further developed in Summer of 2019 as a part of NYU Incubator.